-To be Prepared During Specific Plan/Program Purpose Responsible for Preparation Responsible for Implementation removal at ASU site Construction phase Environmental monitoring plan implementation To check efficacy of mitigation measures Environment specialists of PMU and PMC and contractor Contractor Operation Phase Environmental monitoring plan implementation for first two years To check efficacy of mitigation measures ASU management team in close coordination with PMU ASU management team Operation Phase Solid waste management plan For effective disposal of all types of wastes ASU management team in close coordination with PMU ASU management team Operation Phase Onsite emergency plan For handling any mishap at ASU campus on account of fire, explosion, accident, etc. ASU management team ASU management team
+To be Prepared During Specific Plan/Program Purpose Responsible for Preparation Responsible for Implementation removal at ASU site Construction phase Environment specialists of PMU and PMC and contractor Contractor Operation Environmental Phase monitoring plan implementation for first two years To check efficacy of mitigation measures ASU management team in close coordination with PMU ASU management team Operation Phase Solid waste management plan For effective disposal of all types of wastes ASU management team in close coordination with PMU ASU management team Operation Phase Onsite emergency plan For handling any mishap at ASU campus on account of fire, explosion, accident, etc. ASU management team ASU management team

-101. The guidelines for preparation of site-specific traffic management plans are in Annexure-4.
+103. The guidelines for preparation of site-specific traffic management plans are in Annexure-4.